 They are coming!
 Some were huge, some were ferocious, but all are now extinct!
 Dinosaurs!
 Bring Dinosaurs to life in your classroom by implementing the “Dinosaur Dig and Research Project” in your Earth Science or Geology classroom!

 Now the dinosaurs were of two kinds: some had flat teeth and ate the leaves of trees, and some had sharp teeth for eating meat, and they preyed upon the leaf-eaters.
 Then it happened that the leaves began to die.
 The mighty beasts who appeared to rule earth were ruled, in truth, by the leaf.

 — Land Before Time

 Remind them of a much-loved animated film “Land Before Time” (it is impressive how many of them still know this film) and listen to them reminisce about their youth and interest in dinosaurs.
-They will become animated themselves about the prospect about learning more.
-Sparking interest in students is a key aspect in academic growth.
-With the coming project from Midnight Star, students will think critically, collaborate with their peers and synthesize information across resources in order to create their own unique book on dinosaurs.
-Whether you teach elementary school, junior high science or high school science, the perfect project will soon be available for you!
+They will become animated themselves about the prospect of learning more.
+Sparking interest in students is a key aspect of academic growth.
+With the coming project from Midnight Star, students will think critically, collaborate with their peers, and synthesize information across resources in order to create their own unique book on dinosaurs.
+Whether you teach elementary school, junior high science, or high school science, the perfect project will soon be available for you!